plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 # How to write a Slate editor plugin

-This section will guide you through writing and registering a custom plugin for the Slate editor of Volto.
+This section will guide you through writing and registering a custom plugin for the Slate editor in Volto.
 You will add a plugin that will provide a button to create a tooltip for a selected piece of text in a Slate editor.
 This process can be generalized for any custom Slate plugin.